reserve-protocol/protocol/docs/system-design.md

 ### RToken Lifecycle

-1. During SlowIssuance, the `RToken` transfers collateral tokens from the issuer's address into itself.
+1. During SlowIssuance, the `RToken` transfers collateral tokens from the caller's address into itself.
-2. At vesting time, the `RToken` contract mints new RToken to the issuer and transfers the held collateral to the `BackingManager`.
-If the `BasketHandler` has updated the basket since issuance began, then the collateral is instead returned to the user and no RToken is minted.
+2. At vesting time, the `RToken` contract mints new RToken to the recipient and transfers the held collateral to the `BackingManager`.
+If the `BasketHandler` has updated the basket since issuance began, then the collateral is instead returned to the recipient and no RToken is minted.
 3. During redemption, RToken is burnt from the redeemer's account and they are transferred a prorata share of backing collateral from the `BackingManager`.

 ## Some Monetary Units